 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing divorce and spousal support.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Permanent Spousal Support

 Permanent spousal support is support awarded after temporary support has been awarded in your divorce.
 While temporary spousal support is “calculated” using a computer program, permanent spousal support is not “calculated” since the court are not allowed to use a calculator or computer program.
 The court is required to list and consider each and every factor in California Family Code section 4320 to determine the amount and duration of spousal support, if any.